Transition from Ming to Qing: Conquest of Liaodong and other Jurchen tribes (1601–1626)

 The Jianzhou Jurchen chief, Nurhaci, is retrospectively identified as the founder of the Qing dynasty.
 In 1589 the Ming dynasty appointed Nurhaci as paramount chieftain of the Yalu Region, believing that his tribe was too weak to gain hegemony over the larger Yehe and Hada.
 When the other tribes attacked him to check his power in 1591, he succeeded in defeating them and seized many of their warhorses.

-In 1607 he declared himself Khan.
-Upon the advice of an Erdeni, most likely a Chinese transfrontiersman, he proclaimed the Jin State, named after the Jurchen-led Jin dynasty that had ruled over northern China several centuries earlier.
-His unifying efforts gave the Jurchen the strength to assert themselves backed by an army consisting of majority Han Chinese defectors as well as Ming produced firearms.
-In May 1618, Nurhaci proclaimed his Seven Grievances against the Ming and departed his capital of Hetu Ala with 20,000 men.
+During much of his early life Nurhaci considered himself a guardian of the Ming border and a local representative of imperial Ming power.
+Upon the advice of an Erdeni, most likely a Chinese transfrontiersman, he proclaimed the Later Jin dynasty in 1616, named after the Jurchen-led Jin dynasty that had ruled over northern China several centuries earlier, and declared himself Khan.
+His efforts to unify Jurchen tribes gave the Jurchen the strength to assert themselves backed by an army consisting of majority Han Chinese defectors as well as Ming produced firearms.
+In 1618, Nurhaci openly renounced the Ming overlordship and proclaimed his Seven Grievances against the Ming and departed his capital of Hetu Ala with 20,000 men.
 The army attacked and captured Fushun, located on the Hun River about 10 kilometers east of Shenyang.

 The Hulun tribes, a powerful confederacy of Jurchen tribes, started recognizing the authority of Nurhaci by the beginning of the 17th century.
 In some cases, such as with Bujantai of the Ula, chieftains would attempt to reassert their independence and war would break out, but the Jianzhou Jurchens would defeat and assimilate all the tribes eventually (Hada 1601, Hoifa 1607, Ula 1613, Yehe 1619).
 The powerful Yehe Jurchens under Gintaisi united with the forces of the Ming dynasty to combat the rise of Nurhaci but Gintaisi was defeated and died in 1619.
 The fur-trapping Warka peoples near the Pacific coast were subjugated as tributary tribes from 1599 to 1641.